 SALZBURG‑ in 1877 “A lumber and salt manufacturing village on the left bank of the Saginaw River opposite Portsmouth.
 In Bangor Township, on the M.C.R.R. a mile southwest of Bay City.
 Has between 500 and 600 inhabitants, 5 or 6 large sawmills, a flouring mill, 3 salt companies, and two breweries.
 Settled in 1854.
 George Staudacher, Postmaster.
 Later incorporated with Bay City.

-SKINNER‑ in 1877 described as a village of 250, in Williams Township, 9 miles west of Bay City.
+In 1877 described as a village of 250, in Williams Township, 9 miles west of Bay City.
 Has 2 sawmills and a Methodist Church.
 Ships lumber, hoops, square timber, and produce.
 Ira Swart, Postmaster.
 Also had hotels, a doctor, general store, etc.

 STATE ROAD‑ see Maxwell or Michie.
 Also known as “State Road Crossing”.